 Let’s talk playgrounds: All three beach have playgrounds, but Brighton Beach is the only one that has a small playground directly on the sand (at Brighton 6th St).
 There is also a larger playground at Brighton 2nd St.

-Getting to Brighton Beach
+How to Get to Brighton Beach

 - Driving is definitely possible.
-There is metered parking all over the place (free on Sundays!) as well as a public (paid) lot.
+There is metered parking all over the place (free on Sundays!) as well as a public (paid) lots.
 If you come on a week day you may have luck with regular street parking.